Initializing your Repo client

 Use the sample test

-to quick start your new test module with following steps:
+to quick start your new test module with the following steps:

-- Run this command to create the test directory and copy sample files to it:
+- To create the test directory and copy sample files, run:

 mkdir cts/tests/module-name && cp -r cts/tests/sample/* cts/tests/module-name

 cts/tests/module-nameand substitute all instances of "[Ss]ample" with the recommended naming convention from above.